Check availability of a domain in Python

 I want to find out which program is faster, the one using whois or the one using nslookup?

-To do that, we will refactor our code first and move the logic that does the domain lookup in its own function.
+We will refactor our code first and move the logic that does the domain lookup in its function.

 import subprocess, sys